16/07/2021English Heritage Returns 450-year-old Painting to Audley End Following Transformative Restoration by Conservators

 - Having deteriorated over the centuries, mysterious unsigned painting known as The Vegetable Seller had been in storage for over 60 years

-- New conservation work, technical analysis and research has identified the painting as dating from just before the Dutch Golden Age, much earlier than previously thought, and uncovered possible associations with 16th-century Antwerp painter, Joachim Beuckelaer (c.1535–75)
+- New conservation work, technical analysis and research by English Heritage has identified the painting as dating from just before the Dutch Golden Age, much earlier than previously thought, and uncovered possible associations with 16th-century Antwerp painter, Joachim Beuckelaer (c.1535–75)

-- We have taken the bold decision to remove the top section of the painting after uncovering it was a later addition to the artwork
+- Bold decision taken by English Heritage to remove top section of the painting after uncovering it was a later addition to the artwork

-- The painting will be on view to the public at Audley End House from today
+- Painting to be on view to the public at Audley End House from today

-Today, Friday 16 July, visitors to Audley End House in Essex will be able to see an important 16th century Dutch painting, known as The Vegetable Seller, reinstated to the historic house’s art collection for the first time in 60 years.
-It is also the first time in centuries that the painting will be seen as it was originally conceived, having been restored to its former glory by conservators over the past two years.
-Our conservation experts now believe they have uncovered strong evidence to link the work to the Antwerp born painter, Joachim Beuckelaer (c.1535–75) and it may even have been painted by the artist himself.
+Today, Friday July 16th, visitors to Audley End House in Essex will be able to see an important 16th century Dutch painting, known as The Vegetable Seller, reinstated to the historic house’s art collection for the first time in 60 years.
+It is also the first time in centuries that the painting will be seen as it was originally conceived, having been restored to its former glory by conservators at English Heritage over the past two years.
+Experts at the charity now believe they have uncovered strong evidence to link the work to the Antwerp born painter, Joachim Beuckelaer (c.1535–75) It may even have been painted by the artist himself.
 Beukelaer was known for his influence on the development of still life art in Northern Europe and Italy, whose most famous works include The Four Elements, in the collection of the National Gallery, London.

-Restoration of the painting began in 2019, with conservators hopeful to not only reveal the original colours underneath darkened varnish and deterioration, but to also reveal the artist’s identity.
+Restoration of the painting began at the English Heritage conservation studio in 2019, with conservators hopeful to not only reveal the original colours underneath darkened varnish and deterioration, but to also reveal the artist’s identity.

-Following the two-year restoration project, our curators now believe the painting has close associations to 16th-century Antwerp painter, Joachim Beuckelaer (c.1535–75), or could even have been painted by the artist himself.
+Following the two-year restoration project, expert curators at English Heritage now believe the painting has close associations to 16th-century Antwerp painter, Joachim Beuckelaer (c.1535–75), or even have been painted by the artist himself.

 Following the removal of the degraded varnish and areas of overpainting, remarkable likenesses have been established between The Vegetable Seller and other works by Beuckelaer, with non-invasive infrared imaging pointing to further similarities in technique.
 These findings have also helped date the painting to the late 16th century when Beuckelaer was working, and just before the Dutch Golden Age, overturning previous assumptions that the painting could be an 18th-century copy.